 Factual error: The German tanks in the film are Leopard 1 tanks, which were made about 20 years later.
 Although the turret and the cannon are changed and there are different skirts, the Leopard is very recognizable by it's specific exhaust grill and back.

 Factual error: When the tank corps is shown before leaving, the village is refered to as Leopoldsville.
 It was in fact the Belgian village of Leopoldsburg.
 It's shown on the map as Bourg Leopold (which is the correct French name).
 Leopoldville was the capital of the Belgian Congo which is now called Kinshasa.

 Factual error: In many of the scenes, German Mauser rifles do not have cleaning rods.
-However, judging from many archive footages, almost all Mauser rifles used by the Germans during World War II had cleaning rods attached.
-Many weapons dealers for some reason sell World War II surplus rifles without cleaning rods, hence why they're missing.
-Still a mistake though...
+However, judging from archive footage, almost all Mauser rifles used by the Germans during World War II had cleaning rods attached.
+Many weapons dealers sell World War II surplus rifles without cleaning rods because they are welded into the barrel as part of the deactivation process, hence why they're missing.
+Still a mistake though.